You must meet all the eligibility criteria to be considered.

 - you must be an Australian citizen, permanent resident, holder of a permanent humanitarian visa or a New Zealand citizen living in Australia

 - your permanent home address must be in a regional or remote area as defined by the Australian Statistical Geography Standard (ASGS).
+Please check this PDF (PDF 553.3KB) to confirm your postcode.

 Eligible courses of study